 Sexual Assault Crisis

 The sexual assault crisis among Unaccompanied Alien Children (UAC) in the Southern Border with Mexico was generated by the zero-tolerance policy implemented by President Trump.
-The Trump immigration policy, has stripped thousands of migrants of basic human rights and questions the moral ground of the American system.
+The Trump immigration policy has stripped thousands of migrants of basic human rights and questions the moral ground of the American system.
 Children are being separated from their parents and/or entering “care facilities”/detention centers where they are kept for unknown periods of time.
 The conditions at these centers are inhumane housing more and more children as the crisis worsens.
 The environment in these facilities is optimal for enabling microcosms for sexual assault.
-These children are scared, far away from home, have sub par supervision and often do not speak English.
+These children are scared, far away from home, have sub-par supervision and often do not speak English.
 In some cases, the children are assaulted by the very care workers that are responsible for their care.
-The purpose of this research is to expose the sexual assault epidemic affecting unaccompanied minors and to shed light onto the lack of information facilitated by current administration, on this regrettable topic.
+The purpose of this research is to expose the sexual assault epidemic affecting unaccompanied minors and to shed light on the lack of information facilitated by current administration, on this regrettable topic.

 Territorial Empathy obtained the following information from Rep. Ted Deutch's office, who found these documents while investigating the implementation of the family separation crisis.
 Due to a lack of transparency, the majority of the documents were shared as print copies or photocopies of source data sets.
 We digitized, compiled and analyzed these documents to better understand the epidemic of sexual assault.
 Through Unaccompanied Assault we aim to create tools that can help changemakers advocate for reform on all manners affecting unaccompanied minors.